F-150's Single Cup Seal Master Cylinder is Leaking

 If the pressure is broken or leaks develop, the brake pedal will feel spongy and sometimes even continue to the floor after you’re done stepping on it.

-Ford started using a master cylinder provided by Hitachi1. for the the 2013 F-150.
+Ford started using a master cylinder provided by Hitachi for the 2013 F-150.
 Previously the part had been supplied by Bosch.

 Hitachi’s design uses a single cup seal to keep pressurized brake fluid in place, compared to a more conventional design using two cup seals.